yedamao/dict/README.md

 .

-├── dict            | dictoinary file
+├── dictionary            | dictoinary file

 ├── dict.py         | main program

-├── happy           | some emote

 ├── README.md       |

-├── set             | set file

 └── wordlist        | a word list, but now we use the wordlist in system file